Federal People and Development Committee

 (g) the Chair of the Racial Diversity Campaign.

-Ellie Hudspith - Vice-Chair
+Ellie Hudspith - Chair

 Ellie has been a Party member for over a decade, starting out as a teenager knocking on doors in St Albans, before interning in an MP's office during her time at university in Yorkshire.
 This was followed by an internship with ALDC in Manchester.